nodejitsu/handbook/content/jitsu/env.md

 ## Deleting any or all environment variables

-Completely clearing your applications environment is possible, but should be done with caution.
+Completely clearing an applications environment is possible, but should be done with caution.
 As this will also delete predefined variables like *SUBDOMAIN*.
 The usecase for a complete wipe, would be writing a [load file](#saving-or-loading) after.
 Clearing the enviroment against the